rafamadriz/friendly-snippets/README.md

 ## Goal

 The only goal is to have one community driven repository for all kinds of snippets in all programming languages, this way you can have it all in one place.

 ## Contributing

-You can commit all kinds of useful snippets that you may have for personal use, but first make sure that the snippets don't already exist, so we don't have duplicates and it doesn't become a pain to maintain.
+You can commit all kinds of useful snippets that you may have for personal use, but first make sure that the snippets don't already exist, so we don't have duplicates.

 ### Snippets for:

 - HTML, Pug, Jade
 - CSS, Sass, Less, Stylus
-- Javascript, Typescript, Javascriptreact, Typescriptreact
+- JavaScript, Typescript, Javascriptreact, Typescriptreact
 - Vue
 - PHP
 - Python